SC3-Consulting/dlq-msg-router/README.md

 * **Dynamic Discovery:** Utilises the `ServiceBusAdministrationClient` to programmatically query the namespace on boot, automatically discovering all eligible queues.
 * **Exclusion Filters:** Utilises the `EXCLUDED_QUEUES` environment variable to blacklist specific topics or queues from the dynamic discovery process, isolating operational traffic.
-* **Bounded Concurrency (Polling):** The agent does not assign a thread to every discovered DLQ simultaneously, which would cause resource exhaustion.
-Instead, it works through the discovered list using a fixed ThreadPool up to the `MAX_CONCURRENT_QUEUES` limit.
-Once the batch is processed, it initiates the next polling cycle.
-DLQs are not latency-sensitive, so this sequential polling ensures stability.
+* **Bounded Concurrency (Polling):** The agent does not assign a thread to every discovered DLQ simultaneously.
+Instead, it works through the discovered list using a fixed `ThreadPoolExecutor` up to the `MAX_CONCURRENT_QUEUES` limit.
+* **```CRITICAL PATCH``` - Thread Pool Elevation:** The `ThreadPoolExecutor` is elevated *outside* the infinite polling loop.
+This prevents aggressive OS thread-churn (creating and destroying threads every 60 seconds).
+Once the active batch is processed across the persistent worker threads, the main thread yields the CPU via `AGENT_CYCLE_SLEEP_SECONDS` before polling again.

 ## Repository Layout